nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 > ![](documentationPics/warning.png) If you encounter an issue where either your Start or End destinations are not recognised by Traveller.
-> Take a look in *flightData/flights.txt* to see how Traveller recognises them!
+> Take a look in *flightData/dist.txt* or *flightData/cost.txt* to see how Traveller recognises them!

 <br/>